-- 1. High school graduate with a minimum GPA of 2.0 or a GED and one of the following (documentation required): - Current Certified Dental Assistant (CDA) through the Dental Assisting National Board - Current Pennsylvania State License as a Registered Dental Hygienist - At least two years full-time clinical experience as a Dental Assistant. - Students who are working two years clinically as a Dental Assistant must first have their dentist fill out the "Verification of Clinical Dental Assisting Hours" form and have the dentist send the form back to Admissions. - 2.
+- 1. High school graduate with a minimum GPA of 2.0 or a GED and one of the following (documentation required): - Current Certified Dental Assistant (CDA) through the Dental Assisting National Board - Current Pennsylvania State License as a Registered Dental Hygienist - At least two years full-time clinical experience as a Dental Assistant.

+- Students who are working two years clinically as a Dental Assistant must first have their dentist fill out the "Verification of Clinical Dental Assisting Hours" form and have the dentist send the form back to Admissions. - 2.
 Students must present proof of PA x-ray certification and current CPR certification.
 Please SCAN proof and send to the Program of Dental at AnnHoffman@centralpenn.edu to place in your student file. - 3.
-Students must complete the EFDA Entrance Examination. - 4.
+Students must earn a score of at least 99/140 points or higher on the Dental Entrance Examination. - 4.
 References: All applicants are required to submit two professional references obtained within 12 months of the application deadline. - 5.
 Students will be asked to write a professional essay of 500 words based on the topic "Why are you interested in becoming an EFDA".